DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

   - **User Acceptance Testing**: (UAT) is typically the last phase of the testing process.
 It verifies that the solution developed meets user requirements and validates it against use cases.
   - Static testing, white-box testing, and code review approaches all require access to the source code of the application but dynamic testing does not.
   - Both static and dynamic testing may use automated tools
+  - **Positive Testing**: also known as "happy path" testing, involves providing valid and expected inputs to the software to ensure that it behaves as intended.
+The focus is on verifying that the application performs its expected functions correctly when given correct and anticipated data.
+  - **Negetive Testing**: Negative testing involves providing invalid, unexpected, or erroneous inputs to the software to ensure that it handles these situations gracefully.
+The aim is to verify that the application can handle incorrect data or operations without crashing, producing incorrect results, or compromising security.

 [8.3](#8.3) Assess the effectiveness of software security (OSG-9 Chpts 20,21)
 - 8.3.1 Auditing and logging of changes